Stand up for a Better Future, Wherever You Live

 We share what we know through our movies.
 We’d love our international friends to share what you know and what The Story of Broke looks like in your country.
 We encourage you to supplement the movie with materials that speak to the specific reality in your country.
 Maybe invite a guest speaker to a screening or post it on a website with a explanation of what’s happening near you.
 Please feel free to share your stories, resources, names organizations you support and questions below as comments.
-You can also take a look atWiserEarth to find out who’s working on these issues in your community.

 And one last thing, if you have a friend in the states, please consider forwarding our emails on to them so they can get involved!